jeremiahlewis77/TriviaKing/Features.md

 3. Sorting
    - The leaderboard will be able to sort on basis of the category or the username and the list will be sorted.
 4. Searching
-   - The user will be able to search their username thorught all the pages of the leaderboard.
+   - The user will be able to search their username throughout all the pages of the leaderboard.
 5. Create Own Quizzes
    - User will be able to create their own quiz which other users will be able to play, currently since the db is local other users cannot access and we are working    on it.